kenken64/NUSISS-DevOpsEng/workshop/workshop3.md

 <br>

-9. Lastly, configure the post build action where it will generate Junit published report from the ant build
+9. Before configure this step.
+Run the build manually with the step 8 configured and saved.
+Once the manual trigger build is successful proceed with configure the post build action where it will generate Junit published report from the ant build

 <br>
 <img style="float: center;" src="./screens/jenkinsci15.png">